Darxo/Hardened/README.md

 - **Crushed Windpipe** no longer reduces the Stamina.
 Instead it now disables the use of **Recover**
 - **Dislocated Jaw** now causes you to have 30% less Resolve during your turn, instead of only while using Non-Attacks
 - **Dislocated Shoulder** no longer reduces the maximum available Action Points by 3.
 Instead it now increases the Action Point cost of all skills by 3
+- **Fractured Skull** now causes the character to receive +50% Critical Damage on a hit to the head.
+It grants -1 Vision (down from -2), 30% less Melee Skill (down from 50%), 30% less Ranged Skill (down from 50%), 30% less Melee Defense (down from 50%), 30% less Ranged Defense (down from 50%) and 30% less Initiative (down from 50%)
 - **Pierced Lung** now reduces Stamina by 30% (down from 60%) and disables the use of **Recover**
 - **Grazed Neck**, **Cut Artery** and **Cut Throat** are no longer removed, when bandaged
 - **Grazed Neck**, **Cut Artery** and **Cut Throat** no longer deals damage over time